AdamNbz/celeste-2d-pc-version/Assets/Script/BaseFrameWork/Readme.txt

         }
     }
 }
+*Important:
-Guide for Object Pooling Framework:
+  - the higher priority state must be handle the last for the animator and state set and cannot be override Guide for Object Pooling Framework:
 1. Overview
 -This framework provides a way to manage object pooling in your application.